 - Once everything is green, the PR can be merged which then triggers an automated release to production.

 - The release is built in a way that the child applications can be lazy-loaded when needed.
-Webpack can optimise chunks of dependencies.
+Webpack can optimize chunks of dependencies.

 My colleague Mikko Kivelä gave a talk on this topic at the React Helsinki meetup yesterday.
 Find the talk embedded below and check out the example project he uses here: https://github.com/smartlyio/micro-frontend-starter.